SlottySlots/Spaces/slottymedia-docs/docs/code/SlottyMedia.Tests/slottymedia.tests.auth.signupservicetest.md

 ### **TearDown()**

+Tears down each test.
+Resets the mocks and clears the session.

 ```csharp
 public void TearDown()
 ```

 ### **SignUp_UserAlreadyExists()**

+Tests that SignUp throws a UsernameAlreadyExistsException when the username already exists.

 ```csharp
 public void SignUp_UserAlreadyExists()
 ```

 ### **SignUp()**

+Tests that SignUp successfully registers a new user and sets the session.

 ```csharp
 public Task SignUp()